KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 9. Warning: No LICENSE file.
+10. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-HASS by aserramonner](https://github.com/aserramonner/MMM-HASS)

 1. Typo: Found `Magic Mirror` in file `MMM-HASS.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-HDC1080 by MichaelF1](https://github.com/MichaelF1/MMM-HDC1080)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-HebrewCalendar by neshkoli](https://github.com/neshkoli/MMM-HebrewCalendar)